maxzfan/dag/backend/prompt_yaml.md

 Goal:
 - Given a DetailSpec, generate a complete, production-ready YAML configuration for endpoint monitoring/automation.
 - For monitoring problems, ALWAYS generate a complete YAML (don't ask for more info unless truly missing critical details).
-- A complete YAML MUST include: agent config, intervals, integrations, storage, metadata, and behavior sections.
+- A complete YAML MUST include: agent config, intervals (with custom_implementation Python code), integrations, storage, metadata, and behavior sections.
+- **CRITICAL**: Every interval task MUST have a `custom_implementation` field containing actual executable Python code.
 - Use 2-space indentation.
 Use environment variables for all secrets (api_key_env).
 Include realistic defaults.
 - Output ONLY valid YAML in exactly one (1) fenced block: start with ```yaml on its own line, end with ``` on its own line.